 On the General tab you can rename the rule and change its description.
 Once this is done, go to the Actions tab and hit Edit.
 Now modify the design so that it meets all the requirements for Sales Team.
 Let us say, we have to include a direct number for every person who works in Sales Team (Fig. 5. and Fig. 6.).

 Last but not least, we have to modify the conditions prior to submitting the changes.
 Open the Conditions tab of your second rule and change the value of Sender belongs to AD group to the other group, e.g. Sales Team (Fig. 7.).

 |Fig. 7.
 Changing the condition and saving the changes.|

 Finally, hit Submit changes to apply the new settings.
-From now on, if the user works in the Customer Support Team, the signature will include only the common number.
-However, if a person works in the Sales Team, the signature will come out with the direct number.
+From now on, if the user works in Customer Support Team, the signature will include only the common number.
+However, if a person works in Sales Team, the signature will come out with the direct number.